phpingme/courses/php7-intro/index.md

 ```
 ## Congrats

 Cool, you've covered the most interesting and useful parts of PHP7.
 It was not hard.
+Also, if you have an idea, how we can improve it, just open an issue or make a pull request on https://github.com/phpingme/courses